meilisearch/documentation/reference/features/authentication.md

 ## Adding the master key

-When launching a MeiliSearch instance, you have the option of giving it a master key.
-By doing so, all routes will be protected and will require a key to be accessed.
+When launching a MeiliSearch instance, you have the option of [setting the master key](/reference/features/configuration.md#master-key).
+By doing so, all routes will be protected and will require a key to access.

 You can specify a key by passing the `MEILI_MASTER_KEY` environment variable, or using the command line argument `--master-key`.